Best Auto Insurance Companies That Don’t Count Accidents Reported on Carfax

 Advertiser Disclosure: We strive to help you make confident auto insurance decisions.
 Comparison shopping should be easy.
 We are not affiliated with any one auto insurance provider and cannot guarantee quotes from any single provider.
 Our partnerships don’t influence our content.
 Our opinions are our own.
 To compare quotes from many different companies please enter your ZIP code on this page to use the free quote tool.
 The more quotes you compare, the more chances to save.

-- There are not many auto insurance companies that don’t count accidents reported on Carfax
+- There aren’t many auto insurance companies that don’t count accidents reported on Carfax

-- Auto insurance rates are more expensive with a car that’s previously been in an accident than for one that has not
+- Auto insurance rates are more expensive with a car previously in an accident than one that hasn’t

 - There are ways you can save money on auto insurance from companies that count accidents reported on Carfax

 Getting into a car accident is scary, and dealing with insurance companies is a hassle.
-It is especially inconvenient to buy auto insurance after causing an accident that is on your driving record, and it can be equally difficult to purchase a vehicle with an accident history.
+It’s especially inconvenient to buy auto insurance with an at-fault accident on your driving record, and it can be equally difficult to purchase a vehicle with an accident on its record.

-Many drivers look for ways to keep insurance rates at a minimum, including looking for auto insurance companies that don’t count accidents reported on Carfax.
-If a car has been in an accident previously, it presents a potential for risks to insurance providers and its drivers.
+Many drivers look for ways to keep insurance rates low, including looking for auto insurance companies that don’t count accidents reported on Carfax.
+If a car was previously in an accident, it presents a potential for risks to insurance providers and its drivers.

-Because auto insurance providers want to pay as little money as possible, a car’s accident history may result in higher rates on your end to protect the company from financial liabilities.
+Auto insurance providers want to pay out as little money as possible.
+A car with an accident history may result in higher rates on your end to protect the company from financial liabilities.

-While it might be hard to compare auto insurance rates from auto insurance companies that don’t count accidents reported on Carfax, we’ll help you make a list to shop around and find the best deal for you.
+While it might be hard to compare auto insurance rates from companies that don’t count accidents reported on Carfax, we’ll help you make a list to shop around and find the best deal for you.

 Are there auto insurance companies that don’t count accidents reported on Carfax?

-Even though Carfax has a reputation for giving reliable vehicle history reports, not every accident shows up on the report.
-Usually, an accident won’t be on the report if the police aren’t called or if Carfax can’t access the police department’s record system.
+Though Carfax has a reputation for reliable vehicle history reports, not every accident appears on its reports.
+Usually, an accident won’t appear on Carfax if the driver doesn’t call the police or if Carfax can’t access the police department’s record system.
 In some cases, drivers may not file a report or car insurance claim, as it may be cheaper for them to pay for damages out-of-pocket rather than risk higher insurance rates for years.

-Finally, talk with your insurance company to make sure you have the right coverage.
-Understanding the different types of auto insurance coverage and comparing rates from multiple companies will help you in your search.
+Finally, talk with your insurance company to ensure you have the right coverage.
+Understanding the different types of auto insurance coverage and comparing rates from multiple companies will help your search.